AnharHussainMiah/grind/README.md

 ## 💡 Basic Usage Examples

-Once installed, managing your Maven projects is only a single command away.
+Once installed, managing your Java projects is only a single command away.

 ```shell
                      /$$                 /$$